Nursing Mom’s Survival Guide: Pumping & Breastfeeding at Disney World

 Nursing at Disney World on the Go

 While the Disney World Baby Care Centers are great, it simply isn’t practical to stop there every time the baby needs to nurse.
-I love using my Ergo Baby Carrier because I am able to breastfeed my daughter as we walk around or while waiting in a line queue.
-This saves us time and allows us to accomplish more in the park.
+I always had a hard time trying to use a nursing cover in public.
+However, I love using my Ergo Baby Carrier because I am able to breastfeed my daughter as we walk around the Disney parks or while waiting in a line queue.
+This saves us time and allows us to accomplish more in the park without my older children getting bored.

 If you aren’t able to nurse in your carrier, or while walking around, most stroller parking areas have nice seating nearby.
 It’s also easy to nurse if you plan to sit down for a meal while waiting for your food.